Ptakowice, Silesian Voivodeship

 Ptakowice is a village in the administrative district of Gmina Zbrosławice, within Tarnowskie Góry County, Silesian Voivodeship, in southern Poland.
-It lies approximately 3 km east of Zbrosławice, 7 km south-west of Tarnowskie Góry, and 25 km north-west of the regional capital Katowice.

 The name of the village is of Polish origin and comes from the word ptak, which means "bird".

-The Black Trout Adit, part of the Historic Silver Mine in Tarnowskie Góry, a UNESCO World Heritage Site, is located in Ptakowice.
+The Black Trout Adit, part of the Historic Silver Mine in Tarnowskie Góry, a UNESCO World Heritage Site and Historic Monument of Poland, is located in Ptakowice.

 In 1822, calamine deposits were discovered in the village.
 In 1861, the village had a population of 714.

 Transport

 The A1 motorway runs nearby, south of the village.